Charles Zomphier

-Charles Zomphier (February 18, 1906 – January 31, 1973) was an American baseball second baseman in the Negro leagues.
+Charles Zomphier (February 18, 1906 – January 31, 1973) was an American professional baseball second baseman in the Negro leagues.
 He played from 1927 to 1931 with several teams.
 After his playing days, he became an umpire in the Negro American League and in semi-pro leagues in the St. Louis, Missouri area.

+In 1927, Zomphier tied the Major League rookie record for the most teams played for in a single season, appearing in at least one game for four different clubs (Note: The other players to do this are Frank Huelsman in 1904, Alex Crumbley in 1938, Gerves Fagan in 1943, and José Bautista in 2004.).